fbpx

 Calculation of Offers: A critical step is to calculate the offer price accurately.
 The Maximum Allowable Offer (MAO) formula is commonly used for this purpose, taking into account the estimated repair costs and the after-repair value of the property.

-Given that the legal age to enter binding contracts in the United States is 18 years old, wholesalers in Indiana must be of legal age.
+Given that the legal age to enter binding contracts in the United States is generally 18 years old, wholesalers in Indiana must be of legal age.

 In summary, success in Indiana real estate wholesaling hinges on compliance with legal requirements, understanding the market, accurately calculating offers, and efficiently transferring contractual rights to investors.